cstenkamp/MastersThesisText/pandoc_markdown_base/2_3_datadrivengeneration.md

 Standard problem is that they would have to be manually generated, which of courses is a lot of work, which is where the work of \textcite{Derrac2015} comes in - to generate them in a data-driven fashion.

-While the theory is often critizised as provoding no benefit because instead of knowledge bases you'd now have to create CS, Gärdenfors hatte actually pretty specific instructions on how to create them computationally:

-\cite{Gardenfors2000a} also said stuff like "Dimensionality Reduction from the high-dimensional input (neurons) eg using MDS into a euclidian space, and then geometric reasoning on that" including some examples of kinds of reasoning, so actually the exact algorithm \cite{Derrac2015} did was extremely naheliegend (put some obvious NLP modelling to that like \cite{Turney2010} explained and you're pretty much exactly at their algorithm)

-He even has a chapter "conceptual aspects", where he suggests vector space models, dimensionality reduction algorithms, ANN architectures, ... (for all of the 3 levels):
-The information received by the receptors is too unstructured, so a way of transforming the input into a more \textit{economic} form of representation with a reduced number of dimensions that can be handled on the conceptual or semoblic level is needed \cite[221]{Gardenfors2000a}.
-Gärdenfors suggests MDS (especially good when dealing with a \textit{phenonemal} CS with pairwise distance judgements from a subject's perception), Shephard's algorithm which reduces number of dimensions sucessively until the rank order would change sustantially, or even ANNs, concretely Kohonen's Self-organizing maps \cite{Kohonen1997}, which automatically reduce the representational complexity of the input while preserving similarities (of beliebiger distance function) among the different input vectors by mapping input vectors with common featurs to \textit{neighboring} neurons in the output map, thus preserving topological relations while making it lower-dimensional.

 In any case, we often map regions in the high-dimensional space to point-embeddings, however according to \cite[222]{Gardenfors2000a} that's a feature not a bug because that is GENERALIZATION.